unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 # Converting columns into values

-Sometimes there'll be columns in the data set that would be easier to work with as values.
+Sometimes there are columns in the data set that would be easier to work with as values.
 For example, consider the following data about the average monthly rainfalls in Australia's capital cities.
 Each month is a variable and has its own column:

 ```
 City     JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC